Promoting Integrated Mechanisms for Climate Risk Management and Transfer

 - Innovative Insurance Products for Climate Change Adaptation

 State of implementation/results

-- A roadmap on the development of the extended national emergency plan in case of drought was elaborated in a multi-stakeholder approach.
+- In Ghana, a roadmap for the development of an extended national emergency plan for drought in a multi-stakeholder approach was also drawn up.